Home

 Once you feel comfortable with these moves, you can practice gliding.
 Do not use the toe pick to push off.
 The entire blade is used to move the skate.
 This will take some practice.

-These ice skating basics should help you get started while skating in the Lake Winnipesaukee area or anywhere else for that matter.
+These ice skating basics should help you get started while skating in the Lake Winnipesaukee area of New Hampshire or anywhere else for that matter.
 If you want to learn more and feel very comfortable on the ice, you should look into beginner ice skating lessons.
 As I recall, these were the two moves I learned first and they really helped me become more comfortable on the ice.